Woutitit/woutitit.github.io/songwriting-checklist.md

 # Song creation checklist
 *TODO: If per header a list is getting too long, I'll need to make sub headers.*

+## Introduction
 In here all the inspiration and checks you can do to make a good song.
-Whether that is mixing or mastering or composing, it's in here.
-Also I might refer to deeper articles sometimes.
+Whether that is mixing or mastering or composing.
+Note that this article might be a bit of a shitshow in terms of organizing, duplicate tips and stuff but that's just the nature as there are a lot of overlapping elements.
+I'll try to keep it as clear and organized as possible though.

 ## Mixing and mastering
 - Sidechain: Which elements?
 Sub and/or top bass?
 To snare too?
 Different SC/Mix levels for different elements?